pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 The following process governs the election that starts at time T:

-- Nomination (T until T+2 days): Any Pyth DAO LLC member can nominate himself or herself for candidacy to the Council.
+- Nomination (T until T+2 days): Any Pyth DAO LLC member can be nominated or nominate himself or herself for candidacy to the Council.
 Each person nominating a candidate or the candidate himself or herself, must hold at least 50,000 of Votable Tokens
 - Member Election (T+2 days until T+7 days): Each Votable Token may be cast for one candidate.

-In the event of a member needing to be exceptionally replaced outside of scheduled elections, the non-elected candidate with the highest amount of votes from the last election of the Pythian Council will be offered membership in the Pythian Council.
+In the event of a member needing to be exceptionally replaced outside of scheduled elections, the non-elected candidate with the highest amount of votes from the last election of the Pythian Council will be offered membership in the Pythian Council, subject to the Election Criteria as set forth above.

 2. **The Price Feed Council**

 The Price Feed Council is made of 7 members who are signers of the Price Feed Multisig Wallet.
 The Price Feed Multisig Wallet has powers to perform actions that are delegated to it by the Pyth DAO.
 The execution of such actions by the Price Feed Council requires 5-of-8 approval (with one of the default multisig holders being the Operations Wallet itself).
 The on-chain submission of a PIP using the Operations Wallet carries one vote in favour of the PIP.

-The first election of the Price Feed Council will be ratified on-chain.
+The first election of the Price Feed Council will be conducted via on-chain voting.
 The date chosen for the first election will form the basis for all future elections.
 Every election should begin 6 months after the previous election has started and it will replace 3 members of its cohort of 7 members.

 The 3 members to remain are selected given the following cascading criteria: